 The design of a new high-rise development plan – designed by Jourdan & Müller under the title ‘Frankfurt 2000’ – was presented to the public in September 1997.
 The design provided 18 new high-rise locations in three ‘densification zones’.
-An important recurring feature of the plan was the “Pulkkonzept”, which says that high-rise buildings should be grouped together.
+An important recurring feature of the plan was the “Pulkkonzept”, which says that high-rise buildings should be grouped together in clusters.
 Wentz, who was then responsible for the planning, said that this concept would leave other districts of high-rise buildings free and “preserve their urban, social and cultural identity.”
 This would limit the investment pressure to three defined high-rise areas.

 The first consolidation zone is the traditional banking district, where Jourdan & Müller proposed the construction of five high-rise buildings with heights between 130 and 228 meters.
 The second compaction zone, Messe / Europaviertel includes the exhibition ground as well as the area of a directly adjoining main station, on which a new city quarter (Europaviertel) is planned.
 A total of five high-rise buildings were proposed for the area, including the 369-meter Millennium Tower.
 The third zone with six high-rise buildings was the park area.
 The Parkviertel was to become a new city quarter on the railway line, as the Deutsche Bahn wanted, through the ‘Frankfurt 21’ project, to replace the overhead railway station with a transit station.

 Of the 18 suggested locations, 16 were approved by the City of Frankfurt.
 The decision was made for a high-rise building on the site of the Alliance on the Taunusanlage (90 meters) and a high-rise on the former Telenorma area (160 meters).
 The condensed zones are described in detail below.